awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 | [AWS managed CMK](#aws-managed-cmk) | Yes | No | Yes |
 | [AWS owned CMK](#aws-owned-cmk) | No | No | No |

 [AWS services that integrate with AWS KMS](service-integration.md) differ in their support for CMKs\.
-Some services encrypt your data by default with an AWS owned CMK\.
-Some encrypt under AWS managed CMKs that they create in your account\.
-Other services allow you specify a customer managed CMK that you have created\.
-And others support all types of CMKs to allow you the ease of an AWS owned CMK, the visibility of an AWS managed CMK, or the control of a customer managed CMK\.
+Some AWS services encrypt your data by default with an AWS owned CMK or an AWS managed CMK\.
+Other AWS services offer to encrypt your data under a customer managed CMK that you choose\.
+And other AWS services support all types of CMKs to allow you the ease of an AWS owned CMK, the visibility of an AWS managed CMK, or the control of a customer managed CMK\.

 ### Customer managed CMKs<a name="customer-cmk"></a>